django/code-of-conduct/events.md

 of people involved and, ideally, a description of the facts determined by the event team, the review of the incident, actions taken, and responses to actions taken.
-We also appreciate any screenshots of original slack or twitter messages, or recordings of talks, that show the violation, and copies of message exchanges between the team and any reporters or reported parties.
+We also appreciate any screenshots of original slack or social media messages, or recordings of talks, that show the violation, and copies of message exchanges between the team and any reporters or reported parties.

 Upon receiving reports from an event, the working group will: